hanapinoe/f-and-d-recom/README.md

-# Food & Drink Recommendation Demo
+# Food & Drink Recommendation Web Demo

 ## Overview
 This is a demo project for an AI-powered food and drink recommendation system using LlamaIndex, HuggingFace, and large language models.